 UFC rules for weight cutting can vary from state to state in the United States.
 While the UFC has a set of standard rules in place for cutting weight, each state’s Athletic Commission rules supersede the UFC rules and take precedence over the UFC rules.

-For example, in the state of California, the California State Athletic Commission (CSAC), which regulates all sanctioned professional and amateur boxing, kickboxing and mixed martial arts, has taken strict measures to prevent drastic weight-cutting by adding another weigh-in on the day of the fight.
-If the fighter has regained more than 15% of the weight, he/she weighed in with the previous day, the CSAC rule will cancel the fight.
+For example, in the state of California, the California State Athletic Commission (CSAC), which regulates all sanctioned professional and amateur boxing, kickboxing, and mixed martial arts, has taken strict measures to prevent drastic weight-cutting by adding another weigh-in on the day of the fight.
+If the fighter has regained more than 15% of the weight on the day of the event, CSAC will cancel the fight.

 The idea behind the rule is that it will deter fighters from cutting a large amount of water via severe dehydration in order to make weight, only to gain it back for competition a day later.
 It is not uncommon for MMA fighters to gain anywhere from 8% to 18% of their weight back from the weigh-ins to the fight.from ESPN